THE ANATOMY MUSEUM

 What is it?

-In themid-19th century, the historic building, a former episcopal palace that had housed the Faculty of Medicine and its collections since 1795, was expanded with the addition of a wing dedicated to the practical teaching of anatomy.
-The conservation and study of the collections were organized within an anatomy conservatory.
+In themid-19th century, the historic building—a former bishop’s palace that had housed the Faculty of Medicine and its collections since 1795—was expanded with the addition of a wing dedicated to the practical teaching of anatomy.
+The preservation and study of the collections were organized there within an anatomy museum.

-The Montpellier Anatomy Conservatory is a gallery covering more than 500 m² built in 1851 by architect Pierre-Charles Abric (1800-1871): a veritable "temple" of medicine, the conservatory presents, in a majestic setting punctuated by colonnades and under the aegis of famous doctors and allegories of various sciences painted by Montpellier artist Jean-Pierre Montseret (1813-1888), a succession of display cases detailing the human body and its pathologies.
+The Montpellier Anatomy Museum is a gallery spanning over 500 square meters, built in 1851 by architect Pierre-Charles Abric (1800–1871): a true “temple” of medicine, the museum presents, within a majestic setting punctuated by colonnades and under the watchful eye of famous physicians and allegorical figures representing various sciences painted by the Montpellier artist Jean-Pierre Montseret (1813–1888), a series of display cases detailing the human body and its pathologies

-A large part of the collection consists of anatomical preparations deposited by professors and medical students inthe 19th and early20th centuries, illustrating the specific nature of the anatomy conservatory: essentially linked to teaching, the conservatory received numerous pieces produced as part of this activity.
-This collection is complemented by additional collections, such as series of wax, plaster, or papier-mâché casts, surgical instruments, and orthopedic equipment.
-Corollary collections relating to comparative anatomy and zoology on the one hand, and archaeology on the other, further enrich this collection, which is an exceptional illustration of an educational approach aimed at providing a panoptic view of the human body in one place.
+A large part of the collection consists of anatomical specimens donated by medical professors and students inthe 19th and early20th centuries, illustrating the unique nature of the anatomy museum: intrinsically linked to education, the museum has received numerous specimens created as part of this activity.
+Added to this collection are complementary collections, such as series of wax, plaster, or papier-mâché casts, surgical instruments, and orthopedic equipment.
+Related collections—covering comparative anatomy and zoology on the one hand, and archaeology on the other—further enrich this collection, which serves as an exceptional illustration of an educational approach aimed at presenting a comprehensive view of the human body in a single location.

-The anatomy conservatory currently holds nearly 5,600 real and artificial specimens from collections relating to normal, pathological, and comparative anatomy.
-This historical and heritage collection, which reflects the history of medical education at the Montpellier Faculty of Medicine and bears witness to the anatomical techniques of an era, has been closed since 1996, when professors last added objects to the conservatory's collections.
-The protection afforded by the classification of the entire collection as a historic monument in 2004, as well as the historic building that houses it, definitively marks the heritage character of the Faculty of Medicine's collections.
-Since then, the conservatory has only opened its doors for guided tours organized by the Montpellier Méditerranée Métropole Tourist Office.
-In 2021, the conservatory is undergoing renovations to improve the waterproofing of its window frames.
-Find out more
+Today, the Anatomy Museum houses nearly 5,600 real and artificial specimens from collections covering normal, pathological, and comparative anatomy.
+This historical and heritage collection, which reflects the history of medical education at the Montpellier Faculty of Medicine and bears witness to the anatomical techniques of an era, has been closed since 1996, the date of the last addition of objects by professors to the conservatory’s collections.
+The protection afforded by the 2004 designation of the entire collection, as well as the historic building that houses it, as a historic monument definitively establishes the heritage status of the medical school’s collections.
+Since then, the conservatory has opened its doors only for guided tours organized by the Montpellier Méditerranée Métropole Tourist Office.
+In 2021, the museum is undergoing renovations to improve the weatherproofing of its window and door frames.
+Learn more

 naturalist, and physicist.
 From 1771 to 1775,